-Ideally, the union of all security mechanisms active on a system would produce a single precise mechanism (that is, R = A).
+Ideally, the union of all security mechanisms active on a system would produce a single precise mechanism (that is, R = Q).
 In practice, security mechanisms are broad; they allow the system to enter nonsecure states.
 We will revisit this topic when we explore policy formulation in more detail.

-Trusting that mechanisms work requires several assumptions.
+Trusting that mechanisms work requires several assumptions:

-- 1. Each mechanism is designed to implement one or more parts of the security policy. - 2.
-The union of the mechanisms implements all aspects of the security policy. - 3.
-The mechanisms are implemented correctly. - 4.
-The mechanisms are installed and administered correctly.
+- Each mechanism is designed to implement one or more parts of the security policy. - The union of the mechanisms implements all aspects of the security policy. - The mechanisms are tamperproof. - The mechanisms are implemented, installed, and administered correctly.